Rebecca Wilkes

 Merryl Varughese

 Merryl Varughese is a registered social worker in Ontario offering psychotherapy and counselling services.
-Her past experience includes providing inpatient mental health treatment for teens and adults, as well as working in child welfare.
+She holds a Master of Social Work degree from the University of Toronto.
+She has several years of experience providing mental health treatment for teens and adults within community agencies and in-patient settings, as well as working in child welfare.

-Merryl has experience in supporting teens and adults who are challenged with eating disorders and disordered eating, anxiety, depression, interpersonal conflicts, low self-esteem, difficult relationships, stress, bereavement, and grief.
-In her practice, Merryl uses an anti-oppressive, person-centered and strength-based approach.
-She highlights strengths and creates personalized goals using various therapeutic approaches, including Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Internal Family Systems (IFS), and Motivational Interviewing.
-She values the use of empathy, compassion, warmth, and the genuine use of self.
+In her practice, Merryl uses a non-judgemental, anti-oppressive, person-centered, and strength-based approach.
+She works with her clients to identify strengths, resilience, and resources, and to create personalized goals for treatment.
+Merryl uses various therapeutic approaches as needed, including elements of Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Internal Family Systems (IFS), and Motivational Interviewing.
+She values the use of empathy, compassion, warmth, and the genuine use of self in helping her clients to achieve their goals and increase feelings of wellness and wellbeing.

 Licensing Body: Ontario College of Social Workers and Social Service Workers